Group least squares regression for linear models with strongly correlated predictor variables: Group approach to the least squares regression

 Table \ref{table2} contains the bias and MSE of the least squares predictor (\ref{estimated}) and the ridge regression predictor based on 1000 simulated values of the two predictors computed by using the same design matrix $\mathbf{X}_d$ but 1000 different $\mathbf{y}$ values simulated using model (\ref{m10}).
-The bias of the least squares predictor is small at all three $\mbox{\boldm $x$}_i$ points as it is an unbiased estimator for $E(y)$.
-The MSE of the least squares predictor is small at $\mbox{\boldm $x$}_1$ and $\mbox{\boldm $x$}_2$ but large at $\mbox{\boldm $x$}_3$ as the first two points are in the feasible prediction region whereas the third one is not.
-The ridge regression predictions were computed by using R package ``glmnet'' by Friedman et al. (2017) with the optimal $\lambda$ value in $(0.01, 1000)$ given by code ``cv.glmnet''.
-It has a bigger and negative bias for all three cases caused by the shrinkage of the model parameters.
+The least squares predictor has small bias at all three $\mbox{\boldm $x$}_i$ points as it is unbiased.
+Its MSE is small at $\mbox{\boldm $x$}_1$ and $\mbox{\boldm $x$}_2$ but large at $\mbox{\boldm $x$}_3$ because $\mbox{\boldm $x$}_1$ and $\mbox{\boldm $x$}_2$ are in ${\mathcal R}_{FP}$ but $\mbox{\boldm $x$}_3$ is not.
+The ridge regression predictions were computed by using R package ``glmnet'' by Friedman \emph{et al.} (2017) with the optimal $\lambda$ value in $(0.01, 1000)$.
+It has bigger bias than the least squares predictor at all three points.
 At $\mbox{\boldm $x$}_1$ and $\mbox{\boldm $x$}_2$, its MSE is larger than that of the least squares predictor.
-At $\mbox{\boldm $x$}_3$, its MSE is smaller but its bias is substantially larger.
-We have done the comparison for other $\mbox{\boldm $x$}$ values and with different design matrices under model (\ref{m10}), as well as using other models.
-We observed that when $\mbox{\boldm $x$}$ is in the feasible prediction region, both predictors are accurate but the least squares predictor tends to have a smaller bias and MSE.
-Outside the region, both predictors are inaccurate and the ridge regression predictor has a smaller MSE but a larger bias.
-Overall, the least squares predictor is superior due to its better accuracy over the feasible prediction region and simplicity.
+At $\mbox{\boldm $x$}_3$, its MSE is smaller but is large in absolute terms.
+We have compared the two predictors using other examples and observed the same behaviour: at an $\mbox{\boldm $x$} \in {\mathcal R}_{FP}$, both predictors are accurate but the least squares predictor is more accurate with smaller bias and smaller MSE.
+Outside ${\mathcal R}_{FP}$, the ridge regression predictor has a smaller MSE but a larger bias, and neither estimator is very accurate.

+The misconception that the ridge regression gives more accurate predictions than the least squares regression was based on comparing prediction accuracy outside ${\mathcal R}_{FP}$ which was unknowingly done as the concept of feasible prediction region ${\mathcal R}_{FP}$ was previously unavailable.
+From (\ref{temp2}), we see that making a prediction amounts to estimating a set of group effects.
+Making predictions over ${\mathcal R}_{FP}$ involves estimating meaningful effects, but doing so outside ${\mathcal R}_{FP}$ involves estimating effects that are not meaningful (see Remark [a] in Section 2.3).
+Thus, predictions outside ${\mathcal R}_{FP}$ are also not meaningful, and they should not be used for comparison.
+When we compare meaningful predictions over ${\mathcal R}_{FP}$, the least squares predictor is more accurate.